AndrewKeYanzhe/QuickRecorder/updates_by_andrew.md

 ### HDR Screenshot

 - macOS does not support writing AVIF or JXL
-- current approach is to write 10 bit HEIF PQ BT2020, but this is limited to 420 chroma sampling
+- macOS can write 10 bit HEIF PQ BT2020, but this is limited to 420 chroma sampling
+- 16 bit PQ PNG remains the best option for HDR screenshots.
+This supports 444 chroma sampling

 ### Notes for building